Department of Curriculum and Instruction

 CI 3300.
 Middle School Curriculum and Instruction.

-Overview of developmentally appropriate curriculum adhering to state and national standards for grades 4-8.
-Includes the application of learning theory in a safe classroom environment with a focus on cooperative learning, direct instruction, discovery learning, technology, and learner-centered instruction.
-As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
-(WI) Prerequisite: Admittance to Educator Preparation Program and 2.75 Overall GPA and Departmental approval.
+This course examines developmentally appropriate curriculum for grades 4-8.
+Students explore lesson and unit design; state standards for content, literacy, and language development; and the framework for teacher evaluation in Texas.
+Students investigate relationships among adolescent development, successful instructional planning, and classroom management.
+Students apply pedagogical content knowledge in designing and delivering instruction in a safe classroom environment with a focus on cooperative learning, direct instruction, discovery learning, and learner-centered instruction.
+As CI 3300 is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
+Prerequisite: Admittance to Educator Preparation Program and Departmental approval.

 3 Credit Hours.
 3 Lecture Contact Hours.
 2 Lab Contact Hours.Course Attribute(s): Writing Intensive